 I have been honored to work as a clinical psychologist at the Dana-Farber for over twenty years.
 But my experience with cancer goes back much longer.

 Soon after that, I started working in the Perini Clinic at the Dana-Farber, where we provide care for adult survivors of childhood cancer.
-DFCI was one of the few cancer centers in the world focused not only on curing cancer but also on addressing the real challenges related to surviving cancer, including the complicated, long-term effects of treatment – both physical and emotional.
+DFCI was one of the first cancer centers in the world focused not only on curing cancer but also on addressing the real challenges related to surviving cancer, including the complicated, long-term effects of treatment – both physical and emotional.
 Since that time, my work as a clinical psychologist and behavioral medicine researcher has been aimed at helping cancer survivors regain quality of life after undergoing cancer therapies.